Tinca-1956/newmatchmanager/Fixing-Permissions.md

-# How to Fix the "Permission Denied" Deployment Error
+# How to Fix the "Permission Denied" DeploymentError

 This guide will walk you through the steps to resolve the `HTTP Error: 403, Project not found or permission denied` error you are seeing when running `firebase deploy`.